nextflow-io/nextflow/docs/process.rst

 on the actual value of the ``x`` input.

 .. tip:: The management of output files is a very common misunderstanding when using Nextflow.
-  With other tools, it is generally necessary to organize the outputs files into some kind of directory structure or to guarantee a unique file name scheme, so that result files won't overwrite each other and that they can be referenced univocally by downstream tasks.
+  With other tools it is generally necessary to organize the output files into some kind of directory structure or to guarantee a unique file name scheme, so that result files won't overwrite each other and that they can be referenced univocally by downstream tasks.